-"OUT OF BOUNDS" SIGNAL NOT SEEN.
+"OUT OF BOUNDS" SIGNAL NOT SEEN

-43. When a boundary umpire, as directed by Law No. 59, notifies the field umpire that he has signalled "Out of bounds," the field umpire, unless in the meantime he has given a free kick for a breach of the laws, shall stop the play, and the ball shall be taken back to the spot where it went out of bounds, and a free kick given, as required by Law No. 37 (viii.), thrown in as required by Law No. 36 (iii.).
+43. When a boundary umpire, as directed by Law No. 59, notifies the field umpire that he has signalled "Out of bounds," the field umpire, unless in the meantime he has given a free kick for a breach of the laws, shall stop the play, and the ball shall be taken back to the spot where it went out of bounds, and either award a free kick or have the ball thrown in, as required by Law No. 37 (viii).

-"TIME ON."
+"TIME ON"

-44. The field umpire shall instruct the timekeepers to add "Time on":-
+44. The field umpire shall instruct the timekeepers to add "Time on": -

-(i.)
-If there is any undue delay in getting the ball back when it is out of play.

-(ii.)
-If a player wilfully wastes time.

-(iii.)
-If a player goes over an opponent's mark and refuses or neglects to go back.

-(iv.)
-When the ball is brought back, pursuant to a notification by the boundary umpire to the field umpire, under Law No. 59.

-(v.)
-When more than one opponent stands on the mark of a player who is kicking for goal.

-(vi.)
-When a player who has been given a free kick plays or kicks the ball without going back to the spot where the free kick was given.

-(vi.)
-When either captain requests the field umpire to stop the play for the purpose of counting the players, as provided for by Law No. 35.

-(viii.)
-When a player who has placed the ball for a place kick elects to re-place it.

-(ix.)
-When a player, in kicking from behind the goal line, hits a goal or behind post and obtains another kick under Law No. 16.

-(x.)
-In any other case not hereinbefore provided for, where a player breaks a law and thereby delays the play.

-TIME ON-HOW INDICATED.
+- (i) If there is any undue delay in getting the ball back when it is out of play. - (ii) If a player wilfully wastes time. - (iii) If a player goes over an opponent's mark and refuses or neglects to go back. - (iv) When the ball is brought back pursuant to a notification by the boundary umpire to the field umpire under Law No. 59. - (v) When more than one opponent stands on the mark of a player. - (vi) When a player who has been given a free kick plays or kicks the ball without going back to the spot where the free kick was given. - (vii) When either captain requests the field umpire to stop the play for the purpose of counting the players, as provided for by Law No. 35. - (viii) When a player who has placed the ball for a place kick, elects to re-place it. - (ix) When a player, in kicking from behind the goal line, hits a goal or behind post, and obtains another kick under Law No. 16. - (x) In any other case not hereinbefore provided for, where a player breaks a law and thereby delays the play.

+TIME ON - HOW INDICATED

-45. The field umpire shall instruct the timekeepers to add "Time on" by blowing his whistle and waving\his arm to the timekeepers, and to stop adding "Time on" by subsequently again blowing his whistle to indicate that the ball is again in play.
+45. The field umpire shall instruct the timekeepers to add "Time on" by blowing his whistle and waving his arm to the timekeepers, and to stop adding "Time on" by subsequently again blowing his whistle to indicate that the ball is again in play.

-FIRST SOUND OF BELL.
+FIRST SOUND OFBELL

-46. The field umpire, shall be the sole judge as to the first sound of the bell rung at the close of each quarter, and shall notify the timekeepers that he has heard the bell by blowing his whistle and holding up his two hands.
-(Altered Council, Nov., 1929.)
+46. The field umpire shall be the sole judge as to the first sound of the bell rung at the close of each quarter, and shall notify the timekeepers that he has heard the bell by blowing his whistle and holding up his two hands.

-REPORTING CLUB NOT READY TO START.
+REPORTING CLUB NOT READY TO START

-47. The, field umpire shall report to the controlling body any club which is not ready to start at the appointed time.
+47. The field umpire shall report to the controlling body any club which is not ready to start at the appointed time.

-REPORTING OFFENDING PLAYERS.
+REPORTING OFFENDING PLAYERS

-48 (i.)
-The field umpire shall in every case, and without taking into consideration any question as to whether the offending player has received provocation or not, report to the controlling body every player who:--

-(a) Goes over an opponent's mark, and refuses to go back immediately when ordered by the field umpire;(b) Unduly holds an opponent who has taken a mark;

-(c) Wilfully wastes time;

-(d) Unduly interferes with a player whilst such player is kicking for goal;
+- 48. (i) The field umpire shall in every case, and without taking into consideration any question as to whether the offending player has received provocation or not, report to the controlling body every player who: - - (a) Goes over an opponent's mark, and refuses to go back immediately when ordered by the field umpire. - (b) Unduly holds an opponent who has taken a mark. - (c) Wilfully wastes time. - (d) Unduly interferes with a player whilst such player is kicking for goal.